Sir Francis John Hartwell

 Hartwell was posted captain on 9 December 1779, and remaining in the Leeward Islands he recommissioned the Sphinx 20 that month before removing in May to the Brune 32.
 On 12 July he captured the French Renard 18 on that station, the enemy vessel being added to the navy, whilst another capture was the rebel privateer Resolution on 30 November.
 He later took a convoy out to North America in May 1781 but had left the Brune by the end of the following year.

 In the summer of 1786 he recommissioned the guardship Ardent 64, retaining her until February 1788 at Portsmouth.
-From February 1789 he commanded the Bellona 74 as a guardship at Portsmouth, taking many promising young gentlemen into his midshipmen’s berth, and after employment in the Channel fleet during the Nookta Sound dispute of 1790 she was eventually paid off in September 1791.
+From February 1789 he commanded the Bellona 74 as a guardship at Portsmouth, taking many promising young gentlemen into his midshipmen s berth, and also participating in the Kings Naval Review at Plymouth on 18 August.
+After further employment in the Channel fleet during the Spanish Armament of 1790 and in the Russian Armament of 1791 the Bellona was eventually paid off in September of the latter year.

 After a period as commissioner of the Victaulling Board he became the naval commissioner at Sheerness in September 1796.
 His official residence was used by the Board of Admiralty and the delegates from the mutinous Nore fleet as the venue for a meeting on 27 May 1797, with Hartwell joining the negotiations.
 He was the commissioner of Chatham dockyard in 1799, and a commissioner without special function from 1 January 1801.
 In the same year he was clerk of the acts on the Navy Board.